About Blacklisted People On Our Website

-Blacklisted customers posted on this page are our customers who did bad things or din’t deliver their words.
+Blacklisted customers posted on this page are our customers who did bad things or didn’t deliver their word.
 It’s a shame that they do this to people from a poor country like Vietnam.

 We didn’t really want to create this list but when we thought about what they can do to other businesses, then we decided to let you know.
 This is normally not available on commercial sites but we want things clear.
 Reasons for being blacklisted are varied and explained below and we also offer a solution for each case.

 We also remove people from this blacklisted page when the problems are solved.

 This guy hired our 2018 Honda Blade in excellent condition.
 He rode for two months in Vietnam from Hanoi and on the very last day, he parked this rental bike on the pavement at Fu Rong Hua restaurant near Hoan Kiem lake.
 He should send it to a paid parking just across the road, he should know this as he’d been riding for two months in Vietnam.
 When he came back, the bike was gone, maybe it’s stolen or taken to the police station.
 He promised to go find it but then kept quiet, and didn’t respond to messages.
 We agreed to give him a discount on the bike value with the rental he paid which is a good thing for him.

 We have done everything we could on the first day from giving him instructions for safe riding in Vietnam and took him out of Hanoi for free.

 Richard Charles Zeitlin (England) – The worst blacklisted

 Haywards Heath, Mid Sussex District of West Sussex, England.